scala/scala-lang/_posts/2016-07-08-trait-method-performance.md

 ## Performance measurements

-Scala is unfortunately still lacking a proper infrastructure for montioring performance of the compiler and the bytecode it generates.
+Scala is unfortunately still lacking a proper infrastructure for monitoring performance of the compiler and the bytecode it generates.
 Improving this situation will be one of the main tasks once Scala 2.12.0 out the door.
 But for now we are left with measuring performance and identifying regressions by hand.